jasperstein/idris-experiments/Findings.md

 * where do I find a list of all operators and their fixity?
 * grouping functions as methods in a class?
 * indicate type of pattern variables in popup
+* intellisense is too eager filling in it top suggestion when a local variable with the name under the cursor exists

 * refuel x impossible acts weird on PowerSource, Z, 15, Type